Our Materials

 Cork

 Our activewear is made from TENCEL™ because the material not only feels great to wear but also sets the standard for environmental sustainability.
-TENCEL™ is derived from wood, primarily eucalyptus, sourced from sustainably managed forests.
+TENCEL™ is derived from wood, mostly eucalyptus, sourced from sustainably managed forests.
 Production takes place in a closed-loop system in which up to 99% of the solvents used are recovered and reused—a true pioneer in the circular economy.
 TENCEL™ is biodegradable, requires significantly less water to grow than cotton, and does not require pesticides.
-This makes the fiber particularly eco-friendly and gentle on the skin.
+This makes the fiber particularly environmentally friendly and gentle on the skin.
 Our TENCEL™ fabrics are processed in Portugal—ensuring the highest quality, fair working conditions, and short supply chains.

-Products: Activewear for Women & Men
+Products: Activewear for Women and Men

 ROICA™ V550

-Products: Women's Activewear
+Products: Women's ActivewearWood

 Cotton